JessilynnKim/visualization/02_activities/assignments/assignment_4.md

     > What design principles (substantive, perceptual, aesthetic) did you consider when making your visualization?
 How did you apply these principles?
 With what elements of your plots?
     Substantive: observing current progression trend for 2024 housing target against total built which is 2024 Progression %
     Perceptual: bar chart that will showcase the Municipalities less than 50% to their 2024 target
-    Aesthetic: using line graph to depict the data and progression by Municipality
+    Aesthetic: using bar chart to depict the data and progression by Municipality

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?
-    Documenting and adding comments to Python codes to be able to reproduce stacked bar charts to represent dataset
+    Documenting and adding comments to Python codes to be able to reproduce bar charts to represent dataset

     > How did you ensure that your data visualization is accessible?
-    Using colourblind-friendly colour and adding data label for % progression to read/undestand the visualization
+    Using colourblind-friendly colour and adding label to the chart to read/undestand the visualization

     > Who are the individuals and communities who might be impacted by your visualization?
     City planners, policy makers, analysts and housing developers for each Municipality